 statements of participants, consider the following statements

-1) Watson and Crick ripped off Franklin's work, who was badly treated because she was a woman.
+1) Watson and /or Crick and Wilkinds ripped off Franklin's work, who was badly treated because she was a woman.

 2) If Gosling made Photo 51 while working for Franklin, who "owned it", and who was entitled to see it?

 3) "Grad students in those days were treated like serfs."